VrushankPatel/Maxine/README.md

 - **Configuration Management**: Dynamic configuration updates for services with versioning and event notifications
 - **gRPC Support**: High-performance gRPC API for service operations

-## Missing Features (Future Enhancements)

-While Maxine provides core service registry functionality with lightning-fast performance, the following features are not yet implemented but could be added for a more complete service registry:

-- **Distributed Tracing**: Track service calls across the mesh
-- **Authentication/Authorization**: Secure access to registry operations
-- **Service Mesh Integration**: Integration with Istio, Linkerd, etc.

 ## Quick Start